So you have written your novel. You poured your heart and soul into it. What next?

 Content editing is the most substantive form of editing.
 A content editor looks at the manuscript as a whole.
 Recommendations are made on style, logic, flow, facts, structure, and organization.
 A content editor may recommend minor or wholesale changes.
 While a copy editor's mission is to make a manuscript technically correct, a content editor's mission is to make a manuscript better.

 One of the biggest mistakes new authors make is to try and edit their own work.
-Very, very people have that ability.
+Very, very few people have that ability.

 Sleight-of-hand artists make their living off the fact that the human brain sees what it expects to see, not necessarily what is reality.
 The same thing happens when an author decides to do his or her own editing.
 When an author reviews his or her work, he or she knows what was meant, knows what words were intended.
-The brain tends to see what was intended and not the actual word on the page.
+The brain tends to see what was intended and not the actual words on the page.

-There are many, many very professional, competent editors working for established publishing houses and on their own.
+There are many, many very professional and competent editors working for established publishing houses and on their own.
 However, some of the editing services can be quite expensive.
 If you can afford this level of editing, great.
 Edit Your Book was formed for the other end of the financial scale, for authors who do not have the money for that degree of service.
 Edit Your Book does not have a team of editors who can sit and crosscheck each other.
 We have one content editor and two proofreaders.
 On the plus side, though, we are quite affordable.

 We welcome your queries.
 Let us help you get your manuscript ready for publication.